Ninfield & Hooe Village Voice

 MEN’S SHEDS.
 Sparke Pavilion.
 10am last Friday of the month.
 Men putting the world to rights over free coffee.
 For more information contact Dave: 01424 892883.

 FILM MATINEES: Memorial Hall Tuesday afternoons.
-Doors open at 1.30.
-Films start at 2 pm.
+Doors open at 1.30pm.
+Films start at 2pm.
 FREE entry and refreshments.
-Dementia friendly and subtitles.
+Dementia friendly and subtitles..
 HERE ARE THE FILM TITLES AND DATES FOR THIS YEAR!
 Make a note in your diaries and calendars...there’s some fantastic films to see, with something for everyone!

 2025 films, coming soon...